NickKaplan64/comp423-course-notes/docs/tutorials/rust-setup.md

 Once the dev container is set up, you’re ready to create and build a Rust project.

-1. Confirm that Rust is installed and up to date by running:
+1. Confirm that Rust is installed and up to date by running the following in a new VSCode terminal:
 ```sh
 rustc --version
 ```

-3. Navigate into ```./<project-name>/src/main.rs``` and update it to look like:
+3. Navigate into ```./<Rust Project Name>/src/main.rs``` and update it to look like:
 ```rs
 fn main() {
     println!("Hello COMP423");